Logo

 Cross-cultural Communication Competency

-Having cross-cultural communication compentency means having the ability to correctly interpret the partner's communicative conduct (speech and behaviour) and develop one's own behavioural patterns to allow culturally adequate forms of verbal and non-verbal expression.
+Having communication compentency means having the ability to correctly interpret the partner's communicative conduct (speech and behaviour) and develop one's own behavioural patterns to allow adequate forms of verbal and non-verbal expression.

-Recognising and interpreting different communicative and behavioural conduct ('messages') represents a key competency in cross-cultural cooperation.
-After all, communication is the basis of all forms of cross-cultural interaction and has a direct impact on reciprocal perception in behavioural, negotiating and conflict situations.
+Recognising and interpreting different communicative and behavioural conduct ('messages') represents a key competency in international cooperation.
+After all, communication is the basis of all forms of interaction and has a direct impact on reciprocal perception of behaviour, negotiation and conflictive situations.

-A focus of China Consultancy's work is imparting cross-cultural communication competency in preparatory training programmes.
+A focus of China Consultancy's work is imparting communication competency in international and cross-cultural cooperation trainings.

 (see: Cross-cultural Training and Competencies / China Consultancy's Services, Regions)

-A further focus is the application of China Consultancy's cross-cultural competency with regard to consulting and coaching. (see: Competencies / China Consultancy's Services, Cross-cultural Coaching and Coaching Across Cultures)
+A further focus is the application of China Consultancy's international and cross-cultural competency with regard to consulting and coaching. (see: Competencies / China Consultancy's Services, Cross-cultural Coaching and Coaching Across Cultures)